caligrafy/caligrafy-quill/README.md

     * Username: `root`
     * Password: `root`

-* **IMPORTANT NOTE**: With Docker, you should no longer rely on .env for your environment files.
-All environment files need to be defined in the `docker-compose.yaml`

 ### Manual Installation
 + Pull the code from github (You can either clone the repo or download the zip file)
 + It is recommended to place the repo at the Server Document Root level